ekamperi/ekamperi.github.io/_posts/2019-12-31-bayes-theorem-likelihood-ratios.md

 \end{align*}
 $$

-So, we started with a prior probability of $$10\%$$ and when we took into consideration the likelihood ratio for this particular diagnostic test that our patient tested positive for, we updated the probability into $$\sim 17\%$$.
+So, we started with a prior probability of $$10\%$$ and when we took into account the likelihood ratio for this particular diagnostic test that our patient tested positive for, we updated the probability into $$\sim 17\%$$.

 Here is a plot of the post-test probability (%) as a function of LR for various values of prior-test probability: